-- Our infrastructure asset management plans, and Infrastructure Strategy, have considered climate change when planning for the future.
-Key immediate responses are the Growth Strategy/Spatial Plan scheduled for Year 1 and improving our water resilience.
-The Roading Prioritisation Strategy and Storm and Wastewater Strategy will also help us better plan and prioritise related work. - Through the District Plan review, we have also considered options and tools to support climate change resilience.
+- Through the District Plan review, we have also considered options and tools to support climate change resilience.
 The proposed plan includes actions such as requiring water storage tanks that have been suggested by our community in previous consultation processes. - Through our Community Climate Fund, and other community funding, we also support organisations that support environmental education and outcomes for our community, such as Enviroschools.

-Water resilience
+Water Resilience

 We know having enough water to meet our basic needs is vital for our community.
-Water resilience was discussed in submissions on this LTP, and has also been raised in previous engagement and submission processes.
+Water resilience was discussed in submissions on this LTP and has also been raised in previous engagement and submission processes.
 We continue to receive feedback that supports Council taking action to make sure our community is resilient when it comes to water, and we are acting on that:

-- The three Wairarapa councils and Greater Wellington Regional Council have jointly developed a Water Resilience Strategy.
-We are working together to implement this. - We have included funding in the LTP to provide for more water storage by constructing larger raw water storage ponds at the Kaituna water treatment plant in Years 2 to 4 (\$8.4 million) and through the addition of more treated water storage (a new reservoir) in Years 3 and 4 (\$7.9 million). - Leak detection and remediation will continue through our water renewals programme.
-We will also be renewing the trunk mains that carries bulk water into the urban area and the water main in the CBD. - Water meters have been installed on properties in the urban area.
-The information these provide will help to encourage users to identify leaks on private property and encourage responsible water use.
-We will begin work on the development of an equitable charging regime for the water meters in Year 1. - Through the District Plan review, we have also considered options and tools to support water conservation and resilience.
+- The three Wairarapa councils have jointly developed a Water Resilience Strategy and we are working together with Greater Wellington Regional Council to implement this. - · We have included funding in the LTP to provide for more water storage by constructing larger raw water storage ponds at the Kaituna water treatment plant in years 2 to 4 (\$8.4 million) and through the addition of more treated water storage (a new reservoir) in years 3 and 4 (\$7.9 million). - Leak detection and remediation will continue through our water renewals programme.
+We will also be renewing the trunk mains that carries bulk water into the urban area; and the water main in the CBD as part of the Town Centre Improvement Plan. - · Water meters have been installed on properties in the urban area and the information these provide will help to encourage users to identify leaks on private property and encourage responsible water use.
+We will be starting work on the development of an equitable charging regime for the water meters in Year 1. - · Through the District Plan review, we have also considered options and tools to support water conservation and resilience.
 For example, the proposed plan includes domestic water storage requirements.

-Cyclone Gabrielle recovery
+Cyclone Gabrielle Recovery